jonathanclarke/jonathanclarke.ie/_posts/2019-07-16-the-forever-war-update.md

 ---
 layout: post
-title: The Ferever war - update
+title: The Forever war - update
 ---

 ***The Forever War by Joe Halderman***